 Ventilator usage following vascular or general surgery

 A ventilator is a mechanical breathing machine that helps patients breathe while they are under sedation or are unable to breathe on their own.
 When general anesthesia is used during a surgery, patients require the use of a ventilator.
-After surgery, it is standard practice to remove the patient from the ventilator as soon as they are able to breathe on their own.
-The length of time a patient may remain on a ventilator depends on the surgery and the patient.
-This measure evaluates general and vascular surgical procedures.
+After surgery, in most cases, the ventilator is removed as soon as the patient is able to breathe on their own.

 About this measure

-This measure tracks surgical patients who experienced longer than expected ventilator support within 30 days after their surgery, based on a sampling methodology developed by the American College of Surgeons National Surgical Quality Improvement Program(ACS NSQIP).
+This measure tracks patients who experienced longer than expected ventilator support within 30 days after general or vasular surgery, based on a sampling methodology developed by the American College of Surgeons National Surgical Quality Improvement Program(ACS NSQIP).

-The rate of general and vascular surgery patients who require ventilator support longer than 48 hours after surgery is expressed as an odds ratio.
+The rate of prolonged ventilator usage for general and vascular surgery patients is expressed as an odds ratio.
 This reports the estimated odds of an event happening at Northwestern Memorial compared to the estimated odds of that event happening in all hospitals in the ACS NSQIP database.
 A number of 1.0 means the hospital is performing as expected.
 A number less than 1.0 means the hospital is performing better than expected.
 A number greater than 1.0 means the hospital is performing worse than expected.

 Note: While Northwestern Memorial results may be higher or lower than ACS NSQIP comparisons each period, our most recent performance is considered by ACS NSQIP to be "as expected" within the range expected for this surgical outcome.
 Given the number of patients in the measure, the results are statistically the same.